Disclaimer: Nothing's mine.

 'It's a wishing well.
 Béni is named after it.'
-Fleur flicked a shining, silver sickle at him and Harry swiped it from the air without thinking.
-'You throw a coin in it, or, really, anything, and you make a wish.'
+Fleur flicked a shining, silver sickle at him and Harry swiped it from the air.
+'You throw a coin in it, or anything really, and you make a wish.'

 He peered down into the dark of the well.
 'Any wish?'